 |

 Biographies of six forgotten British travellers, each of whom felt driven to abandon ‘normal’ living, and undertake intrepid journeys during the 1920s and 30s, before the Second World War altered forever the world through which they travelled, and extinguished the memory of their exploits.
 Their journeys speak eloquently of a vanished historical age, when the colonial powers still boasted empires, and the world clung on to its last few unexplored corners.
-Such was the demand for tales of adventure that all of them became celebrities of the day.
-To follow in their footsteps one must journey from the scorching deserts of Libya to the icy wastes of Greenland, from war-torn Serbia to the mountains of Kenya, and from the hidden gorges of Tibet to the steamy jungles of the Brazilian Mato Grosso.
+Such was the demand for tales of adventure that all became celebrities of the day.
+To follow in their footsteps one must journey from the scorching deserts of Libya to the icy wastes of Greenland, from war-torn Serbia to the mountains of Kenya, from the hidden gorges of Tibet to the steamy jungles of the Brazilian Mato Grosso.
 Theirs is a heady tale, indeed.

 APPOINTMENTS IN THE SUN Rosita Forbes (1890-1967), around the world in a wide-brimmed hat